xcore/sc_sdram_burst/doc/programming.rst

 SDRAM Default implementation
 ----------------------------
 For convenience the ``module_sdram`` can use a default implementation.
 When the define ``SDRAM_DEFAULT_IMPLEMENTATION`` is set in ``sdram_conf.h`` to one of the supported targets then the ``sdram_server`` function will act as a call to the specified implementation.
 The same applies for the ``sdram_ports`` structure.
 The currently supported targets are:
+	* PINOUT_V2_IS42S16400F - This corresponds to the ISSI part IS42S16400F in a 21 pin configuration.
 	* PINOUT_V1_IS42S16400F - This corresponds to the ISSI part IS42S16400F in a 20 pin configuration.
 	* PINOUT_V1_IS42S16160D - This corresponds to the ISSI part IS42S16160D in a 20 pin configuration.
 	* PINOUT_V0 - This is for a legacy 22 pin configuration.

+See the individual ``port.h`` files to find the port configurations.

 Single SDRAM Support
 --------------------